drosadocastro-bit/Project-Aria/README.md

 ARIA/NOVA is not an autonomous driving system and does not replace human judgment.
 📌 What This Project Is Not
 ❌ Not an autonomous driving system
-❌ Not an emotional companion
+❌ Not an emotional only validation
 ❌ Not a self-directing agent
 ❌ Not a replacement for human operators
 ARIA/NOVA is a decision support system, not an authority.